-Are you isolated?
-I know firsthand what it feels like to deal with isolation; I just went through it for four months prior to COVID-19.
+Do you want to know how to deal with isolation?
+I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 I have suffered through Crohn’s disease, a 7-year family estrangement, job changes, down-sizing homes, and other difficult life issues, but this latest trial was one of the hardest because it happened to my child.